Deputy First Minister of Scotland: Status

 The post is not recognised in statute (in comparison with the post of First Minister which is established by the Scotland Act 1998), and its holder is simply an ordinary member of the Scottish Government.
 The post has nonetheless existed since the establishment of the Scottish Parliament and Scottish Government in 1999.

-When one party governs alone, the Deputy First Minister is a senior member of the governing party, typically the party's deputy leader (though at present this is not the case, as Keith Brown is the Scottish National Party depute leader).
+When one party governs alone, the Deputy First Minister is a senior member of the governing party, sometimes the party's deputy leader as with Nicola Sturgeon when she was SNP depute leader though at present this is not the case with the current SNP depute leader Keith Brown.
 When the government is formed by a coalition, the Deputy First Minister is usually the leader of the minority partner.